Malanche/escpos-rs/README.md

 }
 ```

 Instructions can be added up to form a complex instruction.
+Moreover, you can use [serde](https://docs.rs/serde) to serialize and deserialize these instructions so you can save your templates.

 # About building this library on Windows